 While homemade, non-slimy oat milk is still eluding me, hemp milk is thankfully 100% within reach.
-I’m really on a hemp thing this week!
-There’s more of its creamy goodness in the brussels sprout salad I posted this past Wednesday!
+I also always have my standby, no-soak, instant almond milk recipe in my cookbook.
+While I do really love plant-based nut milk recipes, I’m just really on a hemp thing this week!
+There’s more of its creamy goodness in the brussels sprout salad that I posted last week.
 Click here if you missed it.
 This maple cinnamon hemp milk is just a continuation of that love.

 I’ve been using the hemp seeds from Together Hemp and they are so clean and fresh-tasting.
 They make such a lovely milk that (surprise!) froths extremely well for lattes.
-No need to strain either.
-I added maple syrup and cinnamon for that Fall vibe.
+There’s no need to strain either!
 Perfect with a little espresso for a cozy morning drink.
+I have a discount code with them if you would like to try yourself: THEFIRSTMESS10

 - “You live in the future.
 So do I. We all do.
 It’s human nature.
 However, there are times—such as during a pandemic—when this nature makes us suffer.”
 The entire How To Build A Life series in The Atlantic is really great.